ArthurGareginyan/my-custom-styles/readme.txt

 * Unlimited number of fields
 * CSS minifier
 * Automatic backup of all snippets to a file
-* Ability to temporary disable the certain snippet
+* Ability to temporarily disable the certain snippet
 * Ability to collapse/expand the certain fields with code
 * Well documented